duriandurino/aginod/SETUP.md

 ### Test the Application

-1. Click "Continue with Facebook"
+1. Click "Continue with Google"
-2. Complete Facebook authentication
+2. Complete Google authentication
 3. You should be redirected to the dashboard
 4. Promote yourself to admin using SQL (Step 3)
 5. Test adding pins, uploading photos